Navigating the job search

 Strong Work Ethic

-Emotional Intelligence is not a skill that will be listed in a job description.
-However, it is a highly sought after skill that relates to social skills, social awareness and self-management abilities.
+Emotional Intelligence is not a skill that is listed on most job descriptions.
+However, it is a highly sought-after skill that relates to social skills, social awareness and self-management abilities – all things you’ll experience with group projects, managing commitments, and more.